Lumineux Whitening Strips Gingival Irritation Study

 Results: For the office-based evaluations, significantly lower gingival irritation resulted from use of the test Oral EssentialsR whitening strips compared to the control 3D CrestR strips.
 Patient self-evaluations recorded lower gingival irritation, although not at a significant level, after the use of the test strips compared to the control strips.
 Dental sensitivity was comparable in the two treatment groups as evaluated in home and in the dental office.

-Conclusion: Use of a novel tooth whitening strip resulted in less gingival irritation compared to a widely used control whitening strip.
+Conclusion: Use of a novel tooth whitening strip resulted in less gingival irritation compared with a widely used control whitening strip.

 Read Full Study Here